BingeCode/columnstore-innodb-monetdb/README.md

 ### Query timings (warm)

-All queries were performed multiple times in a row (except for InnoDB) to make most use of the caching strategies that the DBMS employ.
+All queries were performed multiple times in a row (except for InnoDB) to make most use of the runtime optimization strategies that the DBMS employ.

 | Query statement                                                                                                                     | Description   | MonetDB | Columnstore | InnoDB |
 | ----------------------------------------------------------------------------------------------------------------------------------- | ------------- | ------- | ----------- | ------ |